 - Canned Foods

 - GORP (Good Old Raisins & Peanuts) aka Trail Mix

 - Peanut Butter

 The ability to start a fire is extremely important.
 Not only does it help with sterilizing water but it also helps keep you warm.
 We suggest having multiple forms of starting a fire.
 You never know when one might fail.

-- Flint & Steel (Practice with this ahead of time — it can be tricky.)
+- Flint & Steel (practice with this ahead of time — it can be tricky)

-- Waterproof Storage (To hold this supplies.)
+- Waterproof Storage (to hold these supplies)

 4. First Aid

 You can buy pre-made first-aid kits or you can create your own.
-For our survival bag, we have a pre-made first aid kit which includes things like gauze, antibiotic ointment, pain reliever, mylar survival blanket and more.
+For our survival bag, we have a pre-made first aid kit which includes things like gauze, antibiotic ointment, pain reliever, mylar survival blanket, and more.
 Below are some other things you’ll want to include.

 - Insect Repellent

 Depending on your location and the climate you may need different clothes.
 We suggest re-evaluating your bug out bag every season to make sure it’s filled with the proper clothing.
 Consider having a group of clothing for each season set aside for you to easily replace in your bag.